 inherits.

-A page template must include the [@cms.page /]
+A page template must include the [@cms.page /]directive to support

 editing.